jenniferpham/Tech-Interview-Cheat-Sheet/README.md

   - Ex: React Native for all 3 (web, android, ios)
   - Database sql vs no sql
     - **SQL** SQL databases are valuable in handling structured data, or data that has relationships between its variables and entities.
 Because SQL works with such a strictly predefined schema, it requires organizing and structuring data before starting with the SQL database.
+      -  SQL database has a high level of reliability (ACID):
+        - Atomicity: All transactions must succeed or fail completely and cannot be left partially complete, even in the case of system failure.
+        - Consistency: The database must follow rules that validate and prevent corruption at every step.
+        - Isolation: Concurrent transactions cannot affect each other.
+        - Durability: Transactions are final, and even system failure cannot “roll back” a complete transaction.
     - **NoSQL** is a non-relational database, meaning it allows different structures than a SQL database (not rows and columns) and more flexibility to use a format that best fits the data.
+      -  different data structures within a database.
+Because they allow a dynamic schema for unstructured data, there’s less need to pre-plan and pre-organize data, and it’s easier to make modifications.
+NoSQL databases allow you to add new attributes and fields, as well as use varied syntax across databases.
+      - NoSQL databases scale better horizontally, which means one can add additional servers or nodes as needed to increase load.
+      - CAP theorm
+        - Consistency: Every request receives either the most recent result or an error.
+MongoDB is an example of a strongly consistent system, whereas others such as Cassandra offer eventual consistency.
+        - Availability: Every request has a non-error result.
+        - Partition tolerance: Any delays or losses between nodes do not interrupt the system operation.
+      - not tables and rows
+        -  Column-oriented, where data is stored in cells grouped in a virtually unlimited number of columns rather than rows.
+        - Key-value stores, which use an associative array (also known as a dictionary or map) as their data model.
+This model represents data as a collection of key-value pairs.
+        - Document stores, which use documents to hold and encode data in standard formats, including XML, YAML, JSON (JavaScript Object Notation) and BSON.
+A benefit is that documents within a single database can have different data types.
+        - Graph databases, which represent data on a graph that shows how different sets of data relate to each other.
+Neo4j, RedisGraph (a graph module built into Redis) and OrientDB are examples of graph databases.
 5. Identify and Address Difficulties and Trade-offs with Scaling and Performance
   - this shows your experience buliding software that you can predict difficulties before starting
   - slow operations should ideally be done asyncronously to avoid making user wait long time